 My son and I eat a lot of pizza.
 I use the boxes at school for art projects.
 Perhaps you could donate yours to a school for this.
 We use them for creating sculptures instead of more expensive foam core.
 I have also used them as a base for collage.
 Cut off the lid and the base (and lid as well for another kid) becomes an instant frame for the collage.
 The kids can decorate the edges as well.
 They could also be given to the students and just have them use the box as a base for a piece of artwork -- their own creation.
 If you are eating a lot of pizza, I doubt that you can use up all the boxes on your own.

 I have used them to make stepping stones.
 Tape the corners to make them stronger.
 I laid tile pieces to make a pattern or picture.
 Just be sure to have the bottoms of the tile facing you so the pretty side will be on the top of the stepping stone when you are finished.
-And if you write anything, write it backwards.
-Then mix up your own cement and pour into the box.
-Wait a day or 2 and tear off the box.
-Will take a few more days to completely dry.

 I found a great idea for cheap decorating.
 I took a few and taped them shut, then covered them with fabric and hung them on the wall.
 They look like the expensive wall hangings from Pottery Barn, which are fabric covered canvas, but this works just as well! :)